1-on-1 Case Consultation w/ Dr. Sharma

 Yes, as long as you are a nurse practitioner licensed and practicing in Alberta with a valid PRAC-ID, we are able to meet to discuss the care of any mental health patients you may be providing psychotherapy to within either your general or focused practice.

-It is required that you identify the patient(s) you would like to discuss in advance of our meeting.
+1) Identify the patient you would like to discuss in our meeting.

 It is expected that consultees will commit to their scheduled time and provide advance notice (48 hrs) in the case of any unexpected need for cancellation.
-An open, curious, and engaged attitude is also expected in order to facilitate an effective dialogue.
-If a pattern of late cancellation/missed attendance emerges, a fee may apply.

 Yes, absolutely.
 You can book ahead on the website using the virtual calendar.
 This is recommended to help provide longitudinal support to you as a clinician in the community as well as to provide continuity between our consultation sessions and the treatment arc between you and your patients.